BOOK YOUR WORKSHOP TODAY

 Montessori insisted that the adult must “learn to observe without judgment.”
 The adult does not correct the child’s every move, nor do they rush to intervene.
 They watch for readiness, protect concentration, and wait.

 This stands in stark contrast to how most adults speak to themselves internally.
 The inner critic intervenes constantly, disrupts concentration, and judges every feeling.
 The adult self becomes intrusive, impatient, or demanding.
+To heal, we must cultivate Montessori’s “spiritual preparation of the adult” internally:

 - patience